marleyakins/Scheduler/README.md

 # Scheduler
-A GUI application written in Java to schedule tasks and be reminded of them later.
+A GUI application written with Gnome-JS to handle scheduling of tasks and reminders.